resc2801/zCurve/README.md

-# pyMorton
+# zCurve
 [![DOI](https://zenodo.org/badge/367796024.svg)](https://zenodo.org/badge/latestdoi/367796024)

-pyMorton is a Python module with methods to efficiently map multidimensional data to a single dimension while preserving locality of the data points.
+zCurve is a Python module with methods to efficiently map multidimensional data to a single dimension while preserving locality of the data points.

 This mapping is commonly known as Z-order, Lebesgue curve, Morton space filling curve, Morton order or Morton code.